 - A Patient obtaining many prescriptions for the same drug from several doctors during the same time period

 - Any individual forging or changing prescription forms

 Priority Partners Compliance Department investigates charges of actual and suspected health care fraud.
-The results are then reported to the Maryland Department of Health and Mental Hygiene (DHMH).
-The DHMH may perform its own investigation and take action against people who are found to have committed fraud.
+The results are then reported to the Maryland Department of Health (MDH).
+The MDH may perform its own investigation and take action against people who are found to have committed fraud.

 How Can I Help?